Scattering entropies of quantum graphs with several channels: Scattering and entropies in quantum graphs

 respectively.

-In Fig. \ref{fig:fig2} we show the behavior of the R\'enyi entropy (left) and the Tsallis entropy (right) for a Bernoulli random variable which has two possible outcomes, one with probability $p$ and the other with probability $1-p$, as a function of $p$ and $\alpha$ and $p$ and $q$, respectively.
+In Fig. \ref{fig:fig2}(a) we show the behavior of the R\'enyi entropy and in Fig. \ref{fig:fig2}(b) the Tsallis entropy for a Bernoulli random variable which has two possible outcomes, one with probability $p$ and the other with probability $1-p$, as a function of $p$ and $\alpha$ and $p$ and $q$, respectively.
 We see that the two entropies are maximized at $p=1/2$, that is, in the case with the two random variables having equal probabilities.
 Also, as $\alpha$ and $q$ approach unity, the two results converge to the Shannon entropy, but when they are different, the two entropies become more and more distinct.
 In particular, the R\'enyi entropy is greater or equal to the Tsallis entropy, when $\alpha=q \geq1$, but it is lower or equal to for $\alpha=q\leq1$.
-We illustrate this in Fig. \ref{fig:fig3}, where we display the results of Fig. \ref{fig:fig2} for $q=\alpha$ in the same diagram, visually comparing the two entropies explicitly.
+We illustrate this in Fig. \ref{fig:fig3}, where we display the results of Fig. \ref{fig:fig2} in the same diagram, visually comparing the two entropies explicitly.

 We think it is of current interest to examine different quantum graphs, with several arrangements of vertices and edges, to see how the results appear in these new situations.
 We do this in the next section, but we know that the R\'enyi and the Tsallis entropies work to highlight different aspects of physical systems, so in the present work, we do not want to compare these two distinct quantifiers against each other.
 Instead, we concentrate mainly on how the scattering R\'enyi entropy and the average scattering R\'enyi entropy behave as one varies the parameter $\alpha$, and how the scattering Tsallis entropy and the average scattering Tsallis entropy change as one modifies the parameter $q$.
-As one knows, when $\alpha$ diminishes towards zero, the R\'enyi entropy increasingly weighs all events with nonzero probability more equally, regardless of their probabilities.
-However, when $\alpha$ increases towards infinity, it is increasingly determined by the events of the highest probability.
-For the Tsallis entropy, its nonadditive behavior is highlighted when one considers two independent systems $A$ and $B$, with joint probability density obeying $p(A,B)=p(A)+p(B)$: one gets for the entropy that $H^q(A,B)=H^q(A)+H^q(B)+(1-q)H^q(A)H^q(B)$, showing that $H^q(A,B)>H^q(A)+H^q(B)$ for $q<1$ and $H^q(A,B)<H^q(A)+H^q(B)$ for $q>1$.
-These are manifestations to be used to help us to understand the examples investigated below.